US envoy Witkoff says Ukraine talks with Russia ‘productive’

 The Kremlin confirmed on Friday that Putin had received the request, with spokesperson Dmitry Peskov telling Sky News the Russian leader had “of course” agreed to the proposal.

-Ukrainian President Volodymyr Zelenskyy wrote on X that the issue of a ceasefire on energy infrastructure attacks had been discussed during last week’s talks, and that he expected the agreements to be implemented.
+Zelenskyy wrote on X that the issue of a ceasefire on energy infrastructure attacks had been discussed during last week’s talks, and that he expected the agreements to be implemented.
 “De-escalation steps contribute to real progress toward ending the war,” he added.

 On Friday, the Ukrainian leader said in his nightly address that neither Moscow nor Kyiv had conducted strikes on energy targets from Thursday night onwards.